russloewe/LoeweTechLogger/README.md

 #Installation

+This app is developed and deployed on ubuntu servers.

+## Setup Firewall

+Enable the Ubuntu Server firewall with these UFW commands.
+Only ports 80, 443 accept public connections.
+Port 9494 is for the development server and only accepts local network connections.

+    remote_command 'ufw allow from 10.0.0.0/24 to any port 22 proto tcp' remote_command 'ufw allow 80'
+    remote_command 'ufw allow 443'
+    remote_command 'ufw allow from 10.0.0.0/24 to any port 9494 proto tcp' remote_command 'systemctl enable ufw'
+    remote_command 'ufw reload'

 ## Setup Environment variables

-First, the variables that both the setup script and the Django app require are defined in the environment file:
+The variables that both the setup script and the Django app require are defined in the environment file:

 		loewetechsoftware_com/loewetechsoftware_com/.env